 We were unsure how much impact a partial rebrand would have, but we saw significant results including an increase in new members and retention rates.
 Pulling this lever caused changes we never anticipated, and made way for a larger conversation around a full rebrand.
 Coming up to our 50th anniversary, we are preparing for a larger organization rebranding project in advance of that landmark.

 Don’t underestimate the power of having the right people at the table.
 Rebranding, even partially, is a big project and I have been in organizations where people dipped their toe in and then retreated without seeing the project through.
 A dedicated leadership pushed our project towards success and paved the way for the Board to approve a full rebrand of the association.
 We have a Director of Marketing who is passionate about the rebrand, an Executive Director who is focused on this as part of the strategic plan, and a President who looks to the future while maintaining our grounding in the history of our organization.
 These key players are invested enough to make this happen on a short timeline.

 Our members are also central to the success of any branding efforts.
 It has been a challenge to make brand quality consistent throughout our state councils and chapters.
 We try to offer as many materials as we can to make their lives easier on a local level, while maintaining our brand identity.
 This problem is ongoing, but we have created an online brand center for our local leaders where they can download logos and poster templates.
 We plan to build brand guidelines and policies into our upcoming rebranding strategy to help support a more cohesive voice.

-Bridget will be speaking on the “Rebranding Revelations” session during SURGE Spring, an interactive virtual summit hosted by AssociationSuccess.org on May 2nd-4th.
-Click here to learn more and register.
+Bridget spoke in the “Rebranding Revelations” session during SURGE Spring, an interactive virtual summit hosted by AssociationSuccess.org on May 2nd-4th.
+Click here to watch the sessions on demand.